Vertical Divider

 New Testament Church Growth

 New Testament church growth characterized by multiplication at a progressively increasing rate can reach an exceptionally large number of people in a short time.
 The example of growth by exponential multiplication given above started with a variable of two.
-It was progressively multiplied it by an exponent of two.
+It was progressively multiplied by an exponent of two.
 Allowing the variable to represent the beginning number of people in the New Testament church community, growth increases to 32 people by the fourth year.
 Thus, it would take four years to accomplish growth from two to 32 people.
 It might not seem like rapid growth.
-Nevertheless, if the growth continues to double, it will reach 512 people by the eighth year. |
+However, if the growth continues to double, it will reach 512 people by the eighth year. |

 Vertical Divider